raphael-group/MOLLUSC/README.md

 # Spatial-Division

 This repository contains an implementation of a cell-specific spatial lineage tracing phylogeographic reconstruction method called spalin (placeholder name).
 This code uses sc-mail (https://github.com/raphael-group/sc-mail/) to solve the likelihood of the sequence mutation portion of spatial lineage tracing data, and extends that codebase to solve the spatial likelihood and combine them together.
+Please see that repository for more information on the possible input flags and options.

 In order to run this program, there are a few prerequisites: